Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations: Convergence Analysis

 The main goal, then, is to strike a tolerable balance between $\DD$ and $\FF$ that depends favorably in $\mu$ and $|\De\nu|$.
 In particular, it will suffice to show that $\FF$ can be bounded in terms of $|\De\nu|$, but \textit{independently} of $\mu$.
 The Gronwall inequality, will then yield bounds on $\EEd_N^2$ that depend proportionally on $|\De\nu|$, but inversely in $\mu$, as desired in \eqref{eq:desire}.
 Specifically, let us consider

-We claim that there exists a (generalized) tri-variate polynomial, $\QQ=\QQ(\lam_1,\lam_2,\lam_3)$, that is, whose exponents are positive real numbers, satisfying the following properties: \begin{itemize} \item $\QQ$ has no constant term; \item its coefficients depend only on the parameters $\s_\ell$, $G$, $\tnu\nu^{-1}$, $|\tu|\nu^{-1}$, $\lVert\tu\rVert\nu^{-1}$, $|A\tu|\nu^{-1}$, in an increasing fashion; \item $\lam_2$ always occurs jointly with either $\lam_1$ or $\lam_3$, i.e., $\lam_2$ never appears in isolation, as a monomial in itself, \item the degree of $\lam_2$ in any monomial is always $\geq1$, \end{itemize} and there exist polynomials $\RR=\RR(\lam_2)$ and $\SS=\SS(\lam_3)$ satisfying: \begin{itemize} \item $\RR$, $\SS$ have no constant term; \item the coefficients of $\RR$ are constants that are independent of all material parameters; \item the coefficients of $\SS$ depend increasingly on $G$, \end{itemize} such that
+We claim that there exists a (generalized) tri-variate polynomial, $\QQ=\QQ(\lam_1,\lam_2,\lam_3)$, that is, whose exponents are positive real numbers, satisfying the following properties: \begin{itemize} \item $\QQ$ has no constant term; \item its coefficients depend only on the parameters $\s_\ell$, $G$, $\tnu\nu^{-1}$, $|\tu|\nu^{-1}$, $\lVert\tu\rVert\nu^{-1}$, $|A\tu|\nu^{-1}$, in an increasing fashion; \item $\lam_2$ always occurs jointly with either $\lam_1$ or $\lam_3$, i.e., $\lam_2$ never appears in isolation, as a monomial in itself, \item the degree of $\lam_1$ in any monomial is always $\geq1/2$, \item the degree of $\lam_2$ in any monomial is always $\geq1$, \end{itemize} and there exist polynomials $\RR=\RR(\lam_2)$ and $\SS=\SS(\lam_3)$ satisfying: \begin{itemize} \item $\RR$, $\SS$ have no constant term; \item the coefficients of $\RR$ are constants that are independent of all material parameters; \item the coefficients of $\SS$ depend increasingly on $G$, \end{itemize} such that

 Since we must deal with a plethora of terms, as captured by $\FF$ in \eqref{def:F}, in what follows, we will adopt the convention that $\QQ, \RR, \SS$ denote generic polynomials of the forms, respectively, as described above.
 They will behave like ``constants" in that they may change line-to-line in the estimates below after undergoing applications of the Cauchy-Schwarz inequality or Young's inequality, for instance.
+We will also make use of the following notation

+where $\QQ_0$ is a polynomial of the form described above, except possibly independent of $\lam_1$, in the first case, or $\lam_2$ or $\lam_3$, in the second case.

 Before proceeding to the proof, let us collect a few useful inequalities in terms of the notation developed above that demonstrate our convention.
 These all follow from interpolation:

 and similarly, upon applying \eqref{def:rad:H1} in addition, we have